Back to Blog

 • Right to Delete: Consumers can request deletion of their personal data.

-• Right to Opt-Out: Consumers can opt-out of the sale of their personal data.
+• Right to Opt-Out: Consumers can opt-out of the sale or sharing of their personal data (including sharing for cross-context behavioral advertising).

 • Right to Non-Discrimination: Consumers must not be discriminated against for exercising their privacy rights.